 The effect of these procedures is long-term in terms of weight loss and improvement of co-morbidities if the patient adheres to the follow-up advice of the doctor.

 - Sleeve Gastrectomy: In this procedure stomach is converted to a long tube-like structure to reduce its capacity.
 This is less complex operation and produces about 65-75% of excess weight loss.

 - Mini Gaastri bypass – in this procedure stomach is converted from pouch like shape to tube like structure and small intestine is joined to it so that food bypass large amount of small intestine where food is absorbed thus resulting in lesser absorption of food.
 This procedure result in around 70- 85% of excess weight loss.

 - Roux-en-Gastric Bypass (RYGB) procedure: Here the stomach is stapled to convert it to a small pouch and this helps in restricting food intake.
 Further a segment of intestine is bypassed from the food stream so that nutrients are exposed to less absorptive surface of small intestine.
 So this is a restrictive and malabsorptive procedure, which results in 70-85% of excess weight-loss.

 - Sleeve gastrectomy with duodenojejunal bypass – Here stomach is converted from pouch like shape to tube like structure and distal small intestine is anastomosed to duodenum thus bypassing large amount of absorptive area of small intestine.
 This procedure although slightly complex but has lesser side effect.

-Skin does have some elasticity to it and will recoil or bounce-back when weight is lost.
-However when a large amount of weight is lost in a short period of time it is much more difficult for all the skin to bounce back so that there is no excess.
+Skin does have some elasticity to it and will recoil or bounce back when weight is lost.
+However, when a large amount of weight is lost in a short period it is much more difficult for all the skin to bounce back so that there is no excess.
 This is when the patient must consider the option of plastic surgery to remove this excess skin.